Microsoft Office add-in / plug-in projects

 Component-centric programming model

-To each of your projects Add-in Express adds a special module, the add-in module, which is the "heart" of the Add-in Express framework.
-It implements all necessary COM interfaces and contains a lot of application-specific code that considers all features and pitfalls of target applications.
-Also, the add-in module is a container for all Add-in Express components such as toolbars, menus, ribbon tabs, event helpers as well as for any other components (for example, your DB-aware components).
-So, the AddinModule is a central module for your projects where you place Office-specific and any other components, write your applied code and build the main logic of your add-in.
-Sure, the add-in module is a component itself and has a visual designer; its properties and events are available via the Properties window.
+Add-in Express adds a special module to your project - the add-in module - which is the heart of the Add-in Express framework and your Office addin project.
+It implements all necessary COM interfaces and contains a lot of application-specific code that takes care of all features and pitfalls of the target application(s).
+The add-in module is also a container for all components such as toolbars, menus, ribbon tabs, event helpers as well as for any other components (for example, your DB-aware components).
+So, the AddinModule is a central module for your projects where you place Office-specific and any other components, write your applied code and build the main logic of your MS Office addin.
+Sure, this main module is a component itself and has a visual designer; its properties and events are available in the Properties window.

 Module designer window

-Remember, whenever you need to solve some task, you add a special component to the add-in module and create a new event handler.
-So, all your work is done over the add-in module, over components added to the add-in module and their events.
-For example, the add-in module publishes several add-in- and application-specific events such as AddinStartupComplete, NewMail, NewInspector, RibbonBeforeCreate, etc. Thus, to add your code on add-in start-up, you create an event handler of the appropriate event of your add-in module.
+Remember, whenever you need to do some task, you add a special component to the add-in module and create a new event handler.
+So, all your work is centered around this main module, around components added to the add-in module and their events.
+For example, the addin module publishes several addin- and application-specific events such as AddinStartupComplete, NewMail, NewInspector, RibbonBeforeCreate, etc. Thus, to add your code on the add-on start-up, you create an event handler of the appropriate event of your add-in module.
 More about Add-in Express components: Menu, command bar, ribbon components and Office Ribbon and Toolbar designers.

-Below you can find the initial source code of the RAD module generated by Add-in Express (some automatically generated regions are collapsed):
+Below you can find an example of the initial source code generated by Add-in Express (some automatically generated regions are collapsed), which will be the base code of your Office plugin:

 Imports System.Runtime.InteropServices